 Nighttime tooth pain is your body’s way of telling you that something is wrong.
 Do not ignore persistent discomfort or warning signs that suggest a more serious issue.

 If you are experiencing tooth pain and need professional guidance, Green Valley Smile Care is here to help.
-Visit our dental clinic in Henderson for personalized care and timely treatment.
+Visit our dental clinic in Henderson for personalized care, prompt Emergency Dental Treatment, and timely relief.
 Our team is committed to helping patients in Henderson find relief and restore their oral health as quickly as possible.
-Contact Green Valley Smile Care today to schedule an appointment.

-Frequently Asked Questions :
+Frequently Asked Questions

+Why does my tooth only hurt when I lie down?
 Lying down can increase pressure in the head and surrounding tissues, which may make inflammation around a tooth feel more painful.

+Can a toothache go away on its own?
 Some mild discomfort may temporarily improve, but the underlying cause often remains.
 A dental evaluation is recommended if pain persists.

+Is nighttime tooth pain always an emergency?
 Not always.
-However, severe pain, swelling, fever, or signs of infection should be evaluated promptly.
+However, severe pain, swelling, fever, or signs of infection should be evaluated promptly, and may require Emergency Dental Treatment.

+Can stress cause tooth pain at night?
 Stress can contribute to teeth grinding and jaw clenching, which may lead to soreness and increased discomfort during the night.